 The Master of Arts in Christian Studies develops godly Christian leaders for service in the church and the broader Kingdom of God by equipping them to deepen and integrate a Christian world view into life and ministry.

-The MACS degree offers eight streams of specialization that allow students to focus on a specific form of ministry.
-The 8 streams of specialization to choose from are:
+The MACS degree offers nine streams of specialization that allow students to focus on a specific form of ministry.
+The nine streams of specialization to choose from are:

 Focused courses in Children’s Ministry and Ministry to Women are offered through the ACTS Centre for Ministry Excellence.
 These can be used as single electives or as a concentration of up to 12 credits within the “individually tailored” portion of the MACS degree.
 More information can be found at the Northwest Baptist Seminary website.